Skip to main content

 Frequently Asked Questions

-Q: How to cross-compile Go applications?
+Q: How to perform cross-compilation for Go applications?

 A: Use the following command to perform cross-compilation: